cannon-chambers-logo

 Are cryptocurrency gains taxable?

-Before we get started, there is one very important message – crypto is not a place to hide money from the tax authorities – just because your activities take place in cyberspace through anonymous trades does not mean that you don’t have to pay tax on the gains nor that HMRC will not be aware of your trades and identity.
+Before we get started, there is one very important message – crypto is not a place to hide money from the tax authorities – just because your activities take place in largely decentralized anonymous trades does not mean that you don’t have to pay tax on the gains nor that HMRC will not be aware of your trades and identity.

 Crypto gains are taxable, and this is because the UK authorities do not regard crypto in the same way as cash, which as an asset can be acquired and disposed of tax-free, but as having the same nature as stocks and shares so that any gains on selling or transfer are taxable disposals.